-Encourage random acts of kindness for kids to build confidence, community, and social skills needed for success.
+Encourage random acts of kindness ideas for encouraging kids to build confidence, classroom community, and social skills needed for success and happiness.

 Acts of Kindness for Kids in School

 I believe we could all agree that the world could use more kindness.
-As educators, we have the awesome opportunity to teach and encourage kindness to children, who will one day be leaders.
+As educators, we have the incredible opportunity to teach and encourage kindness to children, who will one day be leaders.

 A classroom that is characterized by acts of kindness rather than competition will be an environment that is more conducive to learning.
 Not only will our classrooms be more peaceful, but the kindness we teach in our room can also spread around the school, creating a positive school culture.